Skip to content

 Rather than distancing from or concealing the cryptic intricacies within the language, this translation immerses the reader in the enigmatic, heavenly thought pattern of “all in one” as simply as possible, that, being from heaven, ought to engender heavenly light—he who holds an ear to hear, let him hear.

-The primary aim is to eliminate the “bias of the flesh”—earthly preconception, agenda, speculation, and interpretation—from the translation process, preserving the etymological or lexicographical meanings as they are known.
+The primary aim is to eliminate the “bias of the flesh”—earthly preconception, agenda, speculation, interpretation, the attitude of “we’re all doomed to die”—from the translation process, preserving the etymological or lexicographical meanings as they are known.
 This allows readers a chance to understand dark texts for themselves.
 Let the reader understand (Matt.
 24:15).
 Biblical Hebrew fundamentally challenges modern theoretical notions of linguistics and authorship.
 For example, what is the purpose of writing a letter in reverse?

 נ ׆